If you’re worried that a child or young person is at risk or is being abused, report it.

 In addition, there are many policies in place to safeguard our children, including:

 This is sensitive area in which all staff receive regular training.
 Ashfield Park Primary School and other services for children and families all work together to support the needs of children.
-There are four designated officers for child protection in school: Mr. Kendrick, Mrs. Oates, Mrs. Yearsley and Mrs. Reid.
-There is also a named governor for child protection.
-Read our which you will find in our policy section along with other useful parents guidelines on internet safety and prevent.
+There are three designated officers for child protection in school: Mr. Kendrick, Mrs. Yearsley and Mrs. Reid.
+There is also a named governor for child protection - Mrs. N. Jones.
+Read our safeguarding policy, which you will find in our policy section along with other useful parents guidelines on online safety and prevent.
 Our policy is reviewed annually in line with any changes that may have been made to the model policy by the safeguarding team, or to reflect other changes and best practice.
 This is to ensure the integration of current issues and good practice.

 Ashfield Park Primary School works closely with the local authority social services team and the police to support children who are resident in households where there are incidents of domestic violence and abuse.
 Confidential information is provided to schools on any incidents of domestic violence and abuse, which occur within a child’s household that might have an impact on a child whilst he or she is in school.